 “We produce top professionals who are in great demand all over the world.”

-The Finnish School of Watchmaking
+Great talents come from the Finnish School of Watchmaking

 The Finnish School of Watchmaking (Kelloseppäkoulu) in Espoo is run by the foundation for advancement of watchmaking skills (Kellosepäntaidon edistämissäätiö) and it is the largest of its kind in the world.
 Thanks to these professionals running the school, the demands of working life have a key role in the training.
 The Finnish School of Watchmaking maintains close connections with Finnish and international watch- and micro-mechanics companies as well as the most prestigious watch factories and ateliers.